2nd Year

 • Fights and duels

-• Learning, thinking, acting like a clown
+• Learning, thinking, acting as a clown

-• Simulation of freedom sense
+• Stimulation of the sense of freedom

 • “The comic trio” and hierarchies

-• Dance, choreography, sport
+• The dance, the choreography, the sport

 • God, love, sex, death

-• Daily life situations
+• Everyday life situations

 • Surreal, absurd situations

-• Construction of “clownish sketch”
+• Construction of the "clownish sketch"

 Acting in English

-• Linguistic knowledge through body awareness
+• Linguistic knowledge through physicality

 • Gestural communication